On the convergence of arithmetic orbifolds

 \section{Introduction}

 Let $X$ be a Riemannian symmetric space without Euclidean or compact factors: this means that $X$ is obtained as a quotient $G_\infty/K_\infty$ of a semisimple, noncompact real Lie group $G_\infty$ by a maximal compact subgroup $K_\infty$.
-The space $X$ is a contractible manifold (homeomorphic to an Euclidean space) and can be endowed with the unique (up to homothety) Riemannian metric invariant under the action of $G_\infty$ by left translations.
-For any discrete subgroup $\Gamma$ in $G_\infty$ the quotient $M=\Gamma\bs X$ then has the structure of a Riemannian orbifold (i.e. there is a subset of codimension $\ge 2$ where the smooth structure and the metric can have singularities), and in particular various metric invariants can be associated to $\Gamma$: \begin{itemize} \item the Riemannian volume $\vol M\in ]0,+\infty]$; \item for each $x\in M$ the injectivity radius $\inj_x(M)$ is defined to be the largest $R$ such that the ball of radius $R$ around $x$ in $M$ is isometric to a ball in $X$; equivalently, choosing a lift $\tilde x$ of $x$ to $X$ one has
+The space $X$ is a contractible manifold (homeomorphic to an Euclidean space) and can be endowed with the unique (up to homothety in each irreducible factor) Riemannian metric invariant under the action of $G_\infty$ by left translations.
+For any discrete subgroup $\Gamma$ in $G_\infty$ the quotient $M=\Gamma\bs X$ then has the structure of a Riemannian orbifold (i.e. there is a subset of codimension $\ge 2$ where the smooth structure and the metric can have singularities), and in particular various metric invariants can be associated to $\Gamma$: \begin{itemize} \item the Riemannian volume $\vol(M) \in ]0,+\infty]$; \item for each $x\in M$ the injectivity radius $\inj_x(M)$ is defined to be the largest $R$ such that the ball of radius $R$ around $x$ in $M$ is isometric to a ball in $X$; equivalently, choosing a lift $\tilde x$ of $x$ to $X$ one has

-and the global injectivity radius $\inj(M)$ is then defined as $\inf_{x\in M}\inj_x(M)$; \item the maximal radius of $M$ is defined by $\max\inj M = \sup_{x\in M}\inj_x(M)$. \end{itemize} All these invariants have been well--studied in the case of real hyperbolic manifolds, usually with the purpose of establishing universal constraints (or the lack thereof) for a given dimension: we refer to the introduction of \cite{Gendulphe} for a recent survey on this type of result.
-In this paper we are interested in the relations of the volume to the other invariants in some specific sequences of arithmetic locally symmetric orbifolds (of finite volume); this is related to the Benjamini--Schramm convergence which was introduced by M. Ab\'ert, N. Bergeron, I. Biringer, T. Gelander, N. Nikolov, I. Samet and the author in \cite{7S} for locally symmetric orbifolds, which in turn has consequences on the Betti numbers (among other things) of these spaces.
+and the global injectivity radius $\inj(M)$ is then defined as $\inf_{x\in M}\inj_x(M)$; \item the maximal radius of $M$ is defined by $\max\inj (M) = \sup_{x\in M}\inj_x(M)$. \end{itemize} All these invariants have been well--studied in the case of real hyperbolic manifolds, usually with the purpose of establishing universal constraints (or the lack thereof) for a given dimension: we refer to the introduction of \cite{Gendulphe} for a recent survey on this type of result.
+In this paper we are interested in the relations of the volume to the other invariants in some specific sequences of arithmetic locally symmetric orbifolds (of finite volume); this is related to the Benjamini--Schramm convergence which was studied (in \cite{7S}) by M. Ab\'ert, N. Bergeron, I. Biringer, T. Gelander, N. Nikolov, I. Samet and the author for locally symmetric orbifolds, which in turn has consequences on the Betti numbers (among other things) of these spaces.